Logotype for Inghams Group Limited

 Executive summary

-• First half results were below expectations due to elevated operational costs in Australia, including excess inventory, onboarding costs, and supply chain inefficiencies, but inventory was reduced and production normalized into Q3, supporting improved efficiency.
+• First half results were below expectations due to elevated operational costs in Australia, including excess inventory, higher onboarding costs, and transitional supply chain inefficiencies, but inventory levels were reduced and production normalized into Q3, supporting improved efficiency.

 • Revenue for the half year ended 27 December 2025 was $1,610.3 million, broadly flat year-over-year, with growth in net selling prices and improved channel mix offsetting lower poultry volumes in both Australia and New Zealand.